Coronavirus poses risks to fragile recovery in global economy - IMF

 In her blog, Georgieva said a Phase 1 trade deal between the United States and China eliminated some negative consequences of trade tensions, reducing the drag on global GDP by 0.2% in 2020, or about one quarter of the total impact.

-But it left many tariffs in place and contained managed trade arrangements that could distort trade and investment while costing the global economy many billions of dollars, she said.
+But it left many tariffs in place and contained managed trade arrangements that could distort trade and investment.
+She said the IMF estimates that these provisions will cost the global economy some $100 billion.

 She also cited new IMF estimates that a typical climate-related natural disaster reduced growth by an average of 0.4 percentage points in the affected country the year it ocurred.